dortania/OpenCore-Install-Guide/config.plist/skylake.md

 * **RequestBootVarRouting**: Redirects AptioMemeoryFix from EFI\_GLOBAL\_VARIABLE\_G to OC\_VENDOR\_VARIABLE\_GUID.
 Needed for when firmware tries to delete boot entries
 * **SanitiseClearScreen**: Fixes High resolutions displays that display OpenCore in 1024x768

-## Saving

-At this point, you can do File -&gt; Save to save the config.plist.
-If you have issues saving directly to the EFI, you can save it on the Desktop, then just copy it over.
-I'll leave the [sample config.plist here](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/Configs/Skylake/config.plist) too